alexa/ask-sdk-controls/doc/userGuide.md

 A control will generally need to handle many different inputs including various intents.
-For example, many controls ask the user yes/no questions and so many controls are listening for "AMAZON.YesIntent" and "AMAZON.NoIntent".
+For example, many controls ask the user yes/no questions and so many controls are listening for `AMAZON.YesIntent` and `AMAZON.NoIntent`.
 In a skill built with controls, there is no single "YesIntent handler" - every control can be listening for that event if it wishes.
-However, controls live in a collaborative environment and they must not be over-eager to handle an input that isn't appropriate for the controls current state.
+However, controls live in a collaborative environment and they must not be over-eager to handle an input that isn't appropriate for their current state.
 So, for example, if a control has just asked the user a yes/no question it is appropriate for that control to reply `canHandle = true` if the next input is a `YesIntent`.
 Other controls that have not just asked a question should instead respond with `canHandle = false`.
 There may be situations where it is reasonable for two or more controls to respond with `canHandle = true`: in these cases a parent control must pick a winner.

-Regarding "what information to collect", low-level controls collect simple things such as a single date representing a birth-date or perhaps the date of an upcoming event.
-The built-in **DateControl**, for example, is a control that collects a single date from the user.
+Regarding "what information to collect," low-level controls collect simple things such as a single date representing a birthdate or perhaps the date of an upcoming event.
+The built-in `DateControl`, for example, is a control that collects a single date from the user.
 It normally receives a date via a single `AMAZON.DATE` slot but it can be extended to implement other strategies such as asking for the year, month, and day in sequence.
 The `DateControl` can validate whether an obtained date is suitable for use and uses inference to deal with ambiguous dates.
-For example, if an user answers "A: what date?" with "U:
+For example, if a user answers "A: what date?" with "U:
-2019" it may be reasonable to infer they mean Jan-1-2019 whereas in other cases it might be more appropriate to infer they means today's date, but for 2019.
+2019" it may be reasonable to infer they mean Jan-1-2019 whereas in other cases it might be more appropriate to infer they mean today's date, but for 2019.
 The `DateControl` abstracts and packages logic of this kind so that the parent control and the rest of the application can be freed from these details.